All Products

 • Windows: 2.1.3.317

-If an error is reported when you run a command with a specified exit code, upgrade Cloud Assistant Agent to the latest version.
+If an error is reported when you run a Cloud Assistant command with an exit code, upgrade Cloud Assistant Agent to the latest version.
 For more information, see Upgrade or disable upgrades for Cloud Assistant Agent.

 1. Log on to the ECS console.